Closing Date: 21st July, 2026

 You will be evaluated for this job based on how well you meet the qualifications above.

 Your application will be evaluated using the FBI's Candidate Rating Procedures.
-Your resume and supporting documents will be reviewed to verify that you meet the job qualifications listed in this announcement and will be compared against your responses to the online assessment questionnaire.
+Your resume and supporting documents will be reviewed to verify that you meet the job qualifications listed in this announcement.
 Applicants must meet the qualification requirements by the closing date of this announcement.

 If you are found minimally qualified, your application will move forward to additional phases of the review process.